Hawaii 2024

 a stream running through a grassy area with palm trees

 Next was Costco, time to stock up.
-The first challenge was finding a parking spot.
-There were so many people and we were driving this monster of a car.
-This was really the first driving we had to do for the most part and I was still getting used to a 2023 full-size Chevy Suburban… Not my first choice, but we were happy to have the room when we all traveled together.
+The first challenge was finding a parking spot amidst the sea of cars in the busy lot.
+We were driving this monster of a car, a 2023 full-size Chevy Suburban that I was still getting used to.
+Not my first choice, but the spaciousness came in handy when we all traveled together.
 More on that later.
-Costco in Hawaii.
-Known for having unique items other Costcos do not have.
-I found this to be true.
-There were a greater number of food items from maybe Japan or the Pacific Island Nations.
-We were able to get raw Açaí and all the toppings for our new breakfasts too.
-It was interesting to me being a big Costco shopper.
-Very busy place though.
-It ended up taking a long time, but it was here that we got the call that our unit was ready.
+Costco in Hawaii was a unique experience, offering items not found at other Costcos.
+We discovered a variety of food items from Japan and the Pacific Island Nations, including raw Açaí and all the toppings for our new breakfast obsession.
+As a seasoned Costco shopper, I was fascinated by the selection.
+Despite the bustling atmosphere, we lingered longer than expected, but it was during our Costco trip that we received the call informing us that our unit was ready.

 We made our way to Sea Village and got all checked in.
-Our unit is a two-bedroom on the top floor with a lanai (Which is where I’m currently writing) facing the ocean and Kailua Bay.
+Our unit is a spacious two-bedroom on the top floor with a lanai (Which is where I’m currently writing) facing the ocean and Kailua Bay.
 The day we arrived the surf was high.
 So high that the management was posting signs that the water could enter the lower floor rooms if the tenants don’t close their sliding glass doors and windows.
-For us thought the biggest thing was the sound of the large waves.
+For us though, the biggest thing was the sound of the large waves.
 They were so loud.
-Mika got pretty freaked out at first, and it took her a little time to get adjusted.
+Mika got pretty freaked out at first, and it took her a little time to get adjusted to the noise.
 By the next morning, the seas had calmed and all was well.

 a display of necklaces hanging on a wall